-Flowers are used in many occasions for beauty purposes.
+Flowers are used in many occasions for beauty purposes and gifts - give a special rose to your beloved.
 In many cases they are strategically positioned and perfectly matched.
 This is the work of florists.
 Different weddings have different flower combinations.
 Below is a guide that will help one have the satisfactory flower combinations.

 Do not be rigid on a given flower type.
 There are those flowers whose availability depend on seasons and that is why one should be flexible and listen to the experts.
 Some flowers such as; hydrangeas, alstroemeria, orchids, callas, roses, and carnations, are obtainable all year round.
 In natural settings, yellow peonies are available only in August.

 With the aid of a florist, one can be able to understand diverse undertones.
 Most people are often misguided by misleading photos online.
 Such photos can be affected by other factors such as lighting and should not be assumed to be 100% the way they appear in the pictures.

 You do not want the flowers in your photos to appear like polka dots.
 This can be avoided by working on the flower combination and come up with a beautiful blend

 Apart from appearing in photos several years after your wedding you the bride with literally have this piece of flowers for most part of the wedding day.
 This bunch should be a priority piece just like the center- piece.